bnobezerra/Simetrio/README.md

 # Simetrio
-Educational game about simetries in metazoans.
+Educational game about bilaterial simetry evolution in Metazoa.